FREE Shipping up to 70 lbs

 3. Operator Certification and Training Requirements

-Commercial drone operators will face stricter training and certification standards in 2026.
+Commercial drone operators face stricter training and certification standards in 2026.

 Key developments include: